OWASP/Top10/2017/en/0xA5-Misconfiguration.md

 Is your application missing the proper security hardening across any part of the application stack?
 Including:

-Is any of your software out of date?
-This software includes the OS, Web/App Server, DBMS, applications, APIs, and all components and libraries (see 2017-A9).

 Are any unnecessary features enabled or installed (e.g., ports, services, pages, accounts, privileges)?

 Are default accounts and their passwords still enabled and unchanged?
 Does your error handling reveal stack traces or other overly informative error messages to users?

+Do you still use ancient configs with updated software?
+Do you adhere on obsolete backward compatibility?

 Are the security settings in your application servers, application frameworks (e.g., Struts, Spring, ASP.NET), libraries, databases, etc. not set to secure values?

+Is any of your software out of date? (see 2017-A9)

 Without a concerted, repeatable application security configuration process, systems are at a higher risk.